openhwgroup/programs/cores/cv32e40p/user_manual/source/pulp_hw_loop.rst

 The HWloop constraints are:

--  Start address of an HWLoop must be aligned
+-  Start address of an HWLoop must be word aligned

 -  HWLoop body must contain at least 3 instructions